LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 To pass the conversational context to the receiver bot, you need to do two things:

-1. In the [LivePerson Agent Escalation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) integration, check the **Tango Context** checkbox.
+1. In the [LivePerson Agent Escalation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) integration, select the **Tango Context** checkbox.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/bots_collab1.png">